How Often Should You Water a Cactus (A Complete Guide)

 During winter, when your cactus will be dormant and slow down its growth – it won’t need as much water because its metabolism is slower due to the cold temperature outside.

-As a general rule, you should water your cactus once every two weeks during winter.
-Be sure that the soil is completely dry before watering again, and then let it drain fully.
+Generally, you should water your cactus once every two weeks during winter.
+Ensure the soil is completely dry before watering again, and then let it drain fully.

 You’ll want to avoid overwatering your cactus during winter because cacti are dormant, which means they have slower metabolisms.
 If you overwater them, it will cause the roots to rot, which can kill your plant.